June 30, 2022

 And, we get it - it CAN be totally overwhelming.

-So, we sat back and gathered the most popular question we receive from our followers, which is, ‘how do we measure and style our decor appropriately.’
+So, we sat back and gathered the most popular questions we receive from our followers, which is, ‘how do we measure and style our decor appropriately.’
 From that, we compiled a PRO LIST full of interior design tips when designing various rooms in your home.
 We have included suggestions to help steer you in the right direction when you're selecting your rugs, hanging your lighting, and even hints as to where to place your artwork and televisions!

 Now, of course, if you know us well, you know that we love to turn the design rules on their head.
 And therefore, each project IS uniquely different and we, most often, will indulge our creative liberty, however here are some guidelines to consider when you're beginning to tackle your design at home.